top of page

 Linguistically, Tlapanec forms a distinct branch of the Oto-Manguean language family.
 It includes multiple languages such as Acatepec, Azoyú, Malinaltepec, and Tlacoapa, each with its own variants.

 Historically, the Tlapanec homeland, originally named Yopitzinco, was known for its resistance to Aztec control.
 The arrival of the Spanish in the 16th century marked a major turning point for the Tlapanec.
 Spanish colonizers imposed Christianity, transformed their economy, and introduced cash crops like bananas, sugarcane, and coffee in their communities.
 The encomienda system and forced labor in mining devastated the population.
-Moreover, within decades, disease and violence also reduced thriving communities of millions to just a few hundred.
+Moreover, within just a few decades, disease and violence also reduced their communities of millions to just a few hundred.

 Today, the Me̱’pha̱a̱ continue to preserve their traditional way of life as much as they can.
 They cultivate maize, beans, and chili as subsistence crops, while growing bananas and coffee for income.
 Men are typically skilled carpenters, while women make textiles from cotton and wool.
 Together, they create items like straw mats and hats that help sustain both their families and their culture.